bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### LFS

-LFS allows Git directories to push/pull large files (and operates in the background when used).
-To install:
+LFS allows Git directories to push/pull large files (and works automatically in the background when used).
+To install (with Homebrew):

 ```
 brew install git-lfs